agorf/greeklish_iso843/README.md

 ## Acknowledgements

-This library was based on [an official, buggy implementation in JavaScript][js].
+This library was initially based on [an official, buggy implementation in JavaScript][js].

 [js]: http://www.passport.gov.gr/passports/GrElotConverter/GrElotConverter.html